Tips for chicken tenders

 When Munchkin was younger, I cut the chicken into tiny pieces, but oh boy.
 Coating those tiny pieces of chicken with panko was painful.
 I would get so frustrated half-way through.
 So nowadays, I try to cut into bigger chunks.

 I tried a couple of methods to get the fried effect without actually frying the chicken.
 I tried spraying cooking oil and broiling the chicken for the last few minutes.
 Then, I tried toasting panko in a pan before coating the chicken.
 The latter tasted closer to the fried version.
-I drizzled a bit of olive oil to panko while toasting them.

 Now, coating the chicken with bread crumbs is the most tedious and difficult part.
 If the crumbs become wet, they won’t stick to the chicken, and a lot of them will go to waste.
 Spread the panko crumbs thin on a dish.
-Place a batter-dipped chicken on the crumbs and roll only once.
+Place a batter-dipped chicken on the crumbs and roll only once or twice.
 That’s it.
 Rolling it over and over again won’t necessarily get more crumbs on the chicken.
 It’s best to use chopsticks to minimize contact.

 Also, check out my meatball recipe.